-BA (Hon), MA (Victoria), MPhil, PhD(Cantab)
+BA (Hon), MA (Victoria), MPhil, PhD (Cantab)

-A native of British Columbia, Dr. Snobelen took his BA and MA in history at the University of Victoria and his MPhil and PhD in History and Philosophy of Science at the University of Cambridge.
+A native of British Columbia, Dr. Snobelen took his BA and MA in History at the University of Victoria and his MPhil and PhD in History and Philosophy of Science at the University of Cambridge.
 From 1999 to 2001 he was a Junior Research Fellow at Clare College, Cambridge.
 He came to King’s College in 2001.
 Some of his courses are cross-listed with Early Modern Studies, Contemporary Studies, History and Religious Studies.
 He holds adjunct positions in the Department of History (Graduate Studies) at Dalhousie University and The Institute for the History and Philosophy of Science (IHPST) at the University of Toronto.
-In 1998, Dr. Snobelen helped found the Newton Project, a Cambridge-based endeavour to transcribe and publish Isaac Newton’s lesser-known manuscripts.
+In 1998, Dr. Snobelen helped found the Newton Project, a University of Oxford-based endeavour to transcribe and publish Isaac Newton’s lesser-known manuscripts.
 He is a member of the editorial board of the UK organization, and is the director of the Newton Project Canada, which is based at the University of King’s College.
 In 2002, Dr. Snobelen was awarded the John Templeton Foundation Science and Religion Course Award for his two courses, Science and Religion: Historical Perspectives and Science and Religion: Contemporary Perspectives.
 He was a visiting fellow at the Centre for Studies in Religion and Society, University of Victoria (2007-2008) and a Dibner Research Fellow in the History of Science and Technology at the Huntington Library, San Marino, California (2014-2015).

 Current Research Projects